-products without benchmarks that invest mainly in securities characterized by:

-- mono asset class investment strategy: average ESG portfolio scoring higher than that of the reference asset class; - multi-asset class strategy: average ESG portfolio scoring above the score determined as a weighted average of the scores for the AUM of each asset class that make up the financial product; - benchmark products that invest mainly in securities: average ESG portfolio scoring higher than that of the benchmark; if it is not possible to calculate the benchmark score, an appropriate benchmark must be identified and aligned with the characteristics of the product; - products that invest mainly in UCIs: minimum percentage of investments in UCIs classified as Art.
+- products without benchmarks that invest mainly in securities characterized by: - mono asset class investment strategy: average ESG portfolio scoring higher than that of the reference asset class; - multi-asset class strategy: average ESG portfolio scoring above the score determined as a weighted average of the scores for the AUM of each asset class that make up the financial product;

+benchmark products that invest mainly in securities: average ESG portfolio scoring higher than that of the benchmark; if it is not possible to calculate the benchmark score, an appropriate benchmark must be identified and aligned with the characteristics of the product;

+products that invest mainly in UCIs: minimum percentage of investments in UCIs classified as Art.
 8 or Art.
-9 SFDR equal to at least 70% of the total composition of the portfolio.
-These UCIs are selected from the investable universe subject to qualitative and quantitative evaluation by FAM UK Multi-Manager Team, - products that invest in securities and UCIs (so-called "mixed" or with no clear asset class prevalence): the condition applied to securities products must be verified (i.e., portfolio score higher than that of the benchmark or the weighted average of the reference asset classes) and, in conjunction, at least 70% of the share of the portfolio invested in UCI must comply with the classification art.
+9 products that invest in securities and UCIs (so-called "mixed" or with no clear asset class prevalence): the condition applied to securities products must be verified (i.e., portfolio score higher than that of the benchmark or the weighted average of the reference asset classes) and, in conjunction, at least 70% of the share of the portfolio invested in UCI must comply with the classification art.
 8 or art.
 9.